Comparison Scheppach DS930 vs Scheppach DS920

 In box

-Additional handle.
-Separate handle for a second hand.
-Theoretically, such equipment could make the instrument more comfortable to hold with two hands.
-However, in fact, the absence of an additional handle is often not critical: many tools without it are either intended to be held in one hand (like some straight grinders, see "Type"), or have other adaptations for a second hand (for example, a ledge on the body).
-So to answer the question of whether you need an additional handle, you need to take into account the type and size of the grinder, as well as the features of the planned work.
-Also note that by default such a handle is designed for right-handers, and the possibility of its use with left-handed holding should be specified separately.
+— Additional Handle.
+A separate handle for the second hand.
+In theory, such equipment may make the tool more comfortable to hold with both hands.
+However, in practice, the absence of an additional handle is often not critical: many tools without it are either designed for one-handed use (like some straight grinders, see "Type") or have other attachments for the second hand (such as a protrusion on the body).
+So, to answer whether you need an additional handle, you should consider the type and size of the grinder, as well as the specifics of the intended projects.
+Note also that by default, such a handle is designed for right-handed use, and the possibility of using it in left-handed operation needs to be clarified separately.

-— No charger.
-This feature is indicated exclusively for battery models (cars with other types of power supply — see "Power Source" — by definition do not have a charger, there is no need to specify this point for them).
-The meaning of this configuration is that modern grinders most often use standard batteries, which are also suitable for other power tools of the same brand and are designed, respectively, for standard “chargers”.
-Thus, if the "household" already has a battery tool, then the charger for it may be suitable for the grinder, you will not need to overpay for the second copy of the charger.
-And even if the charger is not available, usually, it can be purchased separately without much difficulty (moreover, some tools also allow you to choose the most suitable model of such a device from several options).
+— Without Charger.
+This feature is indicated exclusively for battery models (machines with other power types — see "Power Source" — by definition do not have a charger, so this point does not need to be clarified for them).
+The meaning of such a configuration is that modern grinders most often use standard batteries, which also fit other power tools of the same brand and are thus designed for standard "chargers."
+Thus, if there is already a battery tool "in the household" — the charger for it may turn out to be suitable for the grinder, and you will not need to pay extra for a second copy of the charger.
+And even if there is no charger available — it can usually be purchased separately without much difficulty (and some tools even allow you to choose the most suitable model of such a device from several options).

-Case / bag included.
-The presence of a case or bag for storing and transporting the tool.
-The case is a suitcase and is made of durable material, usually there is a place not only for the machine itself, but also for working attachments and other additional accessories.
-The bag is soft, which allows it to be compactly folded when there is no need for it.
-Check the availability of a case or bag immediately before buying.
+— Case / Bag included.
+The presence of a case or bag for storing and transporting the tool in the supply kit.
+The case is a suitcase made of durable material and usually has space not only for the grinder itself but also for working tips and other additional accessories.
+The bag is soft, allowing it to be compactly folded when not needed.
+Check the availability of a case or bag directly before purchase.

-Dust collector.
-Container for collecting dust and other contaminants that occur during operation.
-See "Advanced — Connecting the dust box" for details.
+— Dust Collector.
+A container for collecting dust and other contaminants generated during work.
+See "Additional — Dust Collector Connection" for more details.

 Noise level